 - i.
-Provisions relating to earned business ('Claims Provision'): The best estimate amount of earned, unpaid claims (i.e., reported outstanding claims and earned IBNR from the standard reserving process) and associated runoff expenses.
-Under Solvency II it is also necessary to ensure that the technical provisions include an allowance for 'Events not in Data' ("ENIDs").
-The best estimate of ultimate claims under the traditional GAAP basis generally only reflects actual historic losses and development patterns.
-The Technical Provisions for Solvency II require that allowance is also made for events or circumstances that are not reasonably foreseeable (i.e., have low probabilities) and are at levels not contained in the historical data (i.e., have potentially large severities).
-This additional reserve amount is referred to as 'Events not in Data'. - ii.
-Provisions relating to unearned business ('Premium Provision'): Unearned business comprises unearned business already incepted, as well as business that is not yet incepted but has been already been bound before the valuation date.
-As with the earned provision, the claim amount is also loaded for ENIDs that could impact unearned business, includes associated runoff expenses and is offset by future premiums to be received. - iii.
-Risk Margin: A Risk Margin is then applied to reflect the premium that would be required by a third party assuming the business at the valuation date.
+Provisions relating to earned business ('Claims Provision') which are the best estimate amount of future cashflows of earned, unpaid claims (i.e., reported outstanding claims and earned IBNR from the standard reserving process) and associated runoff expenses.
+The best estimate of ultimate claims under the traditional GAAP basis generally only reflects actual historical losses and development patterns.
+The technical provisions for Solvency II require that allowance is also made for events or circumstances that are not reasonably foreseeable (i.e., have low probabilities) and are at levels not contained in the historical data (i.e., have potentially large severities).
+This additional reserve amount is referred to as 'Events not in Data' ("ENIDs"). - ii.
+Provisions relating to unearned business ('Premium Provision') which are the best estimate of future cashflows for unearned business comprising of unearned business already incepted, as well as business that is not yet incepted but has been already been bound before the valuation date.
+As with the earned provision, the claim amount is also loaded for ENIDs that could impact unearned business, includes associated run-off expenses and is offset by future premiums to be received. - iii.
+Risk Margin reflects the premium that would be required by a third party assuming the business was transferred at the valuation date.
+A cost of capital approach is used to determine this premium.